vast-data/terraform-provider-vastdata/docs/resources/view.md

 - `alias` (String) Alias for NFS export, must start with '/' and only ASCII characters are allowed.
 If configured, this supersedes the exposed NFS export path
 - `allow_anonymous_access` (Boolean) Allow S3 anonymous access
 - `allow_s3_anonymous_access` (Boolean) Allow S3 anonymous access
+- `auto_commit` (String) Applicable if locking is enabled.
+Sets the auto-commit time for files that are locked automatically.
+These files are locked automatically after the auto-commit period elapses from the time the file is saved.
+Files locked automatically are locked for the default-retention-period, after which they are unlocked.
+Specify as an integer value followed by a letter for the unit (h - hours, d - days, y - years).
+Example: 2h (2 hours).
 - `bucket` (String) S3 Bucket name
 - `bucket_creators` (List of String) List of bucket creators users
 - `bucket_creators_groups` (List of String) List of bucket creators groups